I’m a Canberra based professional photographer. Here’s some questions and answers about buying my photographic prints

-Me!
+Me, right here in Australia!
 Usually.
 I have been making my prints since 2017 and have sold hundreds and hundreds of prints without a single return (see warranty below).
 By creating my own prints I can be sure of the quality control and that the output is aligned with my vision.
 I can create prints up to A1 in width on the short edge and as long as you want in a panorama.
 For larger sizes I may need to outsource the creation, but my warranty will still apply

 Do you make Giclee prints in Canberra?

 Yes.
 Giclee (pronounced “zhee-clay”) prints are often defined by: high resolution images, printed with pigmented inks, on archival quality paper, on a large format printer – all of which describes my prints